denischevalier/StalysVCVPlugin/README.md

 ![8 Multiplier](/img/multiplier.png)

 This module is 8 four quadrant multipliers or ring-modulators (with attenuversion of the Carrier).
 A 5V voltage is normaled to the Carrier input.
+The Carrier knob goes from -2 to 2.
+Between -1 and 1, it will act like a normal four-quadrant.
+Outside those limits, the signal will be amplified up to ~2 times the original amplitude.
+This allows it to act as a gain stage before a distortion like our **8 Clip** module.

 If no cable is plugged into an output, it is summed to the next outputs.